ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 # List of Timers, Counters and Their Default Values

-TODO: for each section, describe the effect of adjusting the timer and specify a default value
+TODO: Add a note indicating that these should be consistent with the analagous timers on a single link (like IGMPv3 section 8 or MLDv2 section 9 requires)

-## Group-Port Membership Interval
+## Group/Port Membership Interval {#group-port-membership-interval}

-TODO
+This interval is analagous to the Group Membership Interval in {{!-IGMPv3, Section 8.4}} and Multicast Address Listening Interval in {{!-MLDv2, Section 9.4}}, except it denotes how long a given group/port combination should remain in the group-based port membership table.

-## Switch Proxy Query Interval
+## Switch Proxy Query Interval {#switch-proxy-query-interval}

 This interval is analogous to the Query Interval in {{!-IGMPv3, Section 8.2}} and {{!-MLDv2, Section 9.2}}, except it denotes the interval between General Proxy Queries sent by the multicast snooping switch.

-## Startup Switch Proxy Query Interval
+## Startup Switch Proxy Query Interval {#startup-switch-proxy-query-interval}

 This interval is analogous to the Startup Query Interval in {{!-IGMPv3, Section 8.6}} and {{!-MLDv2, Section 9.6}}, except it denotes the interval between General Proxy Queries sent by the multicast snooping switch at startup.

-## Startup Switch Proxy Query Count
+## Startup Switch Proxy Query Count {#startup-switch-proxy-query-count}

 This interval is analogous to the Startup Query Count in {{!-IGMPv3, Section 8.7}} and {{!-MLDv2, Section 9.7}}, except it denotes the number of General Proxy Queries sent on startup, separated by the Startup Switch Proxy Query Interval.